Current UMGAC Newsletter: July-August 2019

 Please share this newsletter with family and friends!
-It’s filled with information on resources, upcoming events, AIDS activities and more!
+It’s filled with information on World AIDS Day resources, 2019 AIDS Retreats, educational information and breaking news!

 Resources from the 2018 Breaking Barriers AIDS Conference